aryan-dreams, Renegade tribune.jpg

 To Forget or to Remember?

-As humans, we are bound to bounce between facts and imagination, “Ratio” and emotion, ourselves and others—the two extremes constantly changing through forces of nature, of which we are both objects and subjects, focus and topic.
+As humans, we are bound to bounce between facts and imagination, “Ratio” and emotion, ourselves and others—the two extremes constantly interacting through forces of nature, of which we are both objects and subjects, focus and topic.

 We associate personal agency with greater control and self-realization— powerful tactics in search of stability.
 Whereas a certain degree of control and stability are necessary for physical maturation, stability is a double whammy.